volesen/orm-db-benchmark/README.md

 ## Conclusion
+Is can be observed that serializing a bigger amount of objects does not change the serialization time significantly.
+The database and interactions could therefore be the bottleneck - not the rest of the REST stack.

 In terms of choosing a REST stack for an API, some consideration has to be made when using MongoDB, wheter to use embedding or referencing for relationships, as embedding is more performant.

 Suprisingly, the results indicate that Peewee is the more performant than SQLAlchemy in this context.